mbkkong/mbkkong/README.md

 - 👋 Hi, my name is Nasimi
-- 👀 I’m interested in NodeJS/DevOpsing
+- 👀 I’m interested in NodeJS/DevOpsing and ML!
-- 🌱 I’m currently learning how to be best manager :)
+- 🌱 I’m currently learning how to be a good manager :)
-- 📫 mbunity.com
+- 📫 measmerize.com